-In 1995, the government helped establish the privately financed, voluntary Fondo de Garantía de los Depósitos.
+In 1995, the government helped establish the privately financed Fondo de Garantía de los Depósitos.
 (Since 1992 there had been no government deposit insurance.)
 The fund insures peso and foreign-currency deposits with maturities less than 90 days up to 10,000 pesos and deposits with maturities longer than 90 days up to 20,000 pesos.
-Deposits that pay interest more than two percentage points over the rate for the same term paid by the government-owned Banco de la Nación are not covered (Decree 540, 12 April 1995).
-Member banks are required to make basic monthly payments of 0.03% of their average daily deposits plus up to 0.03% more, depending on the riskiness of their assets.
-The central bank may allow banks to reduce or suspend the payments when the fund reaches 2 billion pesos or 5% of total bank deposits.
+Deposits that pay interest more than two percentage points over the rate for the same term paid by the government-owned Banco de la Nación are not covered (Decree 540, April 12, 1995).
+Member banks are required to make basic monthly payments of 0.03 percent of their average daily deposits and an amount up to 0.03 percent more, depending on the riskiness of their The central bank may allow banks to reduce or suspend the payments when the fund reaches 2 billion pesos or 5 percent of total bank deposits.
 The fund is administered by Seguros de Depósitos S.A., an organization owned mainly by member institutions, with a small amount of government ownership.

 Before the Convertibility Law, the purpose of reserve requirements (which paid no interest) was to collect an inflation tax from banks and bank depositors.
 Today, their purpose is instead to protect depositors.
-Since the end of 1995, reserve requirements, which are called liquidity requirements, are more uniform than before, and do not discriminate between pesos and dollars or against checking accounts.
-Liquidity requirements are currently just over 20% of the deposit base.
-The law forbids the central bank from paying interest on reserve requirements.
-But since these reserves are required to be held in foreign banks, they receive a market rate of interest.
+Since the end of 1995, reserve requirements, which are called liquidity requirements, are more uniform than before and do not discriminate between pesos and dollars or against checking accounts.
+Liquidity requirements are currently just over 20 percent of the deposit base.
+The law prohibits the central bank from paying interest on reserve requirements. since it is required that these reserves be held in foreign banks, they receive a market rate of interest.
 In consequence, reserve requirements in Argentina do not serve as an implicit tax on banks or bank depositors.

 Because the central bank has limited powers to lend to commercial banks, the government has emphasized that commercial banks need a strong capital base.
-Minimum capital requirements, which were about 3% in mid 1991, were increased by stages and are now 11.5%.
-This compares with an international standard under the "Basle Agreement" of 8%.
+Minimum capital requirements, which were about 3 percent in mid 1991, were increased by stages and are now 11.5 percent.
+That compares with an international standard under the Basle Agreement of 8 percent.
 Capital is weighted according to the riskiness of a bank's assets, and Argentina's standards for calculating minimum capital are stricter than those of the Basle Agreement.

-To generate confidence in the peso, the government has given the US dollar, previously a widely used unofficial currency, equal legal tender status with the peso.
-In December 1989, banks in Argentina were allowed to accept foreign-currency deposits (Law 23.578).
+To generate confidence in the peso, the government has given the U.S. dollar, previously a widely used unofficial currency, equal legal tender status with the peso.
+In December 1989, banks in Argentina were allowed to accept foreign-currency deposits (Law 23,578).
 Since then, the government has eliminated restrictions on foreign currency to the point that Argentina now has one of the world's most liberal systems.
 Dollars are legal tender along with pesos, and contracts can be made with equal freedom in either currency.
 Indeed, Argentina has a "bimonetary" system.
-Lending and borrowing are equally easy in either currency, and banks hold required reserves exclusively in dollars (BCRA Communication "A" 2298, 12 January 1995).
+Lending and borrowing are equally easy in either currency, and banks hold required reserves exclusively in dollars (BCRA Communication "A" 2298).